-3.1 Employees are to be provided with accommodation that is at least consistent with the 3 star rating used in RACQ accommodation directories (ie. well appointed establishments offering a comfortable standard of accommodation), except where this standard is not available at a particular centre.

-3.2 Departments may offer their employees a higher standard of accommodation where appropriate (eg. conference venue, location of hotel in relation to work site, competitive rates negotiated with a higher rated establishment).
+- 3.1 Employees are to be provided with reasonable accommodation in well appointed establishments offering a comfortable standard of accommodation, including individual sleeping quarters and ensuite except where this standard is not available at a particular centre. - 3.2 Departments may offer their employees a higher standard of accommodation where appropriate (e.g. conference venue, location of hotel in relation to work site, competitive rates negotiated with a higher rated establishment).